List of defunct law enforcement agencies of Massachusetts: Boston Municipal Police

-The Boston Municipal Police (BMP) were founded in 1979 and were armed and sworn police officers.
+The Boston Municipal Police (BMP) was founded in 1979 and were armed and sworn police officers.
 The BMP served as the security police agency of the City of Boston, originally under the Public Facilities Department, but later the Property Management Department.
 BMP personnel were responsible for law enforcement and security services on most city-owned properties and buildings (to include Boston Police Department properties and buildings).
 The BMP was dissolved on January 1, 2007 and replaced by the Boston Municipal Protective Services (BMPS), an unarmed security force.

 As of 1 January 2007, BMPS officers initially held special police powers via the Boston Police Department's "Rule 400/400A" licensing scheme.
 All BMPS personnel lost such police powers due to the passage of the 2021 Massachusetts Police Reform Law and establishment of the POST Commission.
 BMPS personnel remain under the Property Management Department and are now an unarmed, non-sworn safety, security, and property management service.